Type to search

 Option 1

-Sarah Lawrence students are often described as hyphenates: director-playwright-sound designer, environmentalist-photographer, journalist-linguist, economist-poet.
-In 250-500 words, tell us about seemingly disparate interests you‘ve brought together, or hope to bring together at Sarah Lawrence.
+Sarah Lawrence students are often described as hyphenates: filmmaker-sociologist-historian, environmentalist-photographer, psychologist-novelist, economist-poet.
+In 250-500 words, tell us about seemingly disparate interests you have brought together, or hope to bring together at Sarah Lawrence.

 Option 2